Photo by Justin Luebke. 6 minute read.

 What were you doing before your setback?
 How was your day going?
 Are there other habits (video gaming, eating junk food, etc.) you are overindulging that lead you to watching porn?
 Are they happening in the same places, with the same devices?

 You will probably need to start examining some of the deeper issues of your porn obsession at this point.
-Which can be hard, but be patient and thoughtful.
+Which can be difficult, but be patient and thoughtful.
 Try to see past the basic urges and look at what is driving you to watch porn.
-You’ll also need to practice your in the moment reactions to triggers and temptation.
+You’ll also need to practice your in the moment reactions to triggers and urges.
 Having positive activities to reroute your urges is key, or calling up a friend if you’re on thin ice is a great spur-of-the-moment safety line.

 At this phase, you’re doing really well.
-You’re probably starting to see pretty long streaks and you’re becoming a master at getting out of the addiction cycle.
+You’re probably starting to see pretty long streaks and you’re becoming a master at getting out of the habitual/compulsion/addiction cycle.
 However, sometimes this stage can be just as difficult, because it comes with its own set of obstacles.

 It is really important to stay vigilant—remember that you got here because you got good at the little things, but if you let them slide you could end up sliding back big time.